What are they?

 Make an Freedom of Information Request

-More details can be found in our guidance note [PDF, 26Kb] and our Information Charging Policy [PDF, 232Kb] along with any charges that could apply.
+More details about making a request and any charges that could apply can be found in our guidance note [PDF, 26Kb] and our Information Charging Policy [PDF, 232Kb].

 Can I re-use the information?

-Please see our Re-use of Information Policy [PDF, 253Kb] for more information.
+Please see our Access to Information Policy [PDF, 567Kb] for more information about re-use.